GP-012 Design, redesign and development

 Technical documentation traceability overview

-See above a scheme representing the traceability implemented from Product Requirements to Test Cases.
+See below a scheme representing the traceability implemented from Product Requirements to Test Cases.
 All of these items are tracked in the Software Development Factory (Jira and Confluence).

 The Development process may starts during the Software Design Phase 2 as agile process in case of inputs.